foss-for-synopsys-dwc-arc-processors/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/README.md

     # Note: 36 could be other numbers if you use other python version
 ```

-## Run the Inference using MetaWareNN Delegate
+#### Run the Inference using MetaWareNN Delegate

 1. Install flatbuffers and set up the include path
 ```
     git clone https://github.com/google/flatbuffers.git
     cd flatbuffers
+    git checkout v1.12.0
     cmake -G "Unix Makefiles"
     make